 Life insurance is an incredible investment.
-It allows you to get the insurance protection needed for your family, especially if an unfortunate event occurred.
-But, what if you end up with a chronic condition that drains your bank account?
+It allows you to get the insurance protection needed for your family, especially if an unfortunate event occurs.
+But what if you end up with a chronic condition that drains your bank account?

-For anyone with a terminal illness, an accelerated death benefit can be savior.
+For anyone with a terminal illness, an accelerated death benefit can be a savior.

 An accelerated death benefit is an insurance benefit that pays out while the insured is still alive.